h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 ![mli-dashboard](assets/mli-dashboard.jpg)

-*NOTE:* On the top right corner where it says "Row Number or Feature Value" allows for the following: The row selection feature allows a user to search for a particular observation by row number or by an identifier column.
+*NOTE:* On the top right corner where it says "Row Number or Feature Value," you are allow the following actions: The row selection feature allows a user to search for a particular observation by row number or by an identifier column.
 Identifier columns cannot be specified by the user - MLI makes this choice automatically by choosing columns whose values are unique (dataset row count equals the number of unique values in a column).

 1\.
 K-Lime - Global Interpretability model explanation plot:
 This plot shows Driverless AI model and LIME model predictions in sorted order by the Driverless AI model predictions.
 In white, is the global linear model of Driverless AI predictions.